ObjectDB Database Search

 Schema Update

-- will create new , separate persistable classes with no instances.
-Therefore, you should backup ... ... ...
-A element has two roles: If the optional new -name attribute is specified, the package name is changed from the original name, which is specified by the required name attribute, to the new name
+creates new , separate persistable classes with no instances.
+Therefore, you should back up your database ... ... ...
+A element has two roles: If you specify the optional new -name attribute, the package name changes from the original name (specified by the required name attribute) to the new name.
+All classes in

 Database Schema Evolution